RaduPatra/StealthGame/README.md

 Implemented mechanics:

 - Suspicion System
 - Target detection with AI Perception.
-Faster detection if you are close to enemy.
+Faster detection if closer to enemy.
+- Suspicion world space UI
 - Behaviors for Chasing, Patrolling, Searching around suspicious location

 To be implemented: